Suzanne is the award-winning author of three novels: Hush Little Baby, No Ordinary Life, and In An Instant.

 Born and raised on the east coast, Suzanne moved to California when she was fifteen.
 She currently lives in Laguna Beach with her husband where they own two restaurants: Lumberyard and Slice Pizza & Beer.

 In addition to being an author, Suzanne is an architect specializing in residential and commercial design.
-When not writing, Suzanne enjoys doing anything and everything with her family—skiing, golf, tennis, surfing, hiking, board games, and watching reality TV.
+When not writing, Suzanne enjoys doing anything and everything with her family—skiing, golf, tennis, pickleball, hiking, board games, and reality TV.
 She is an avid baseball fan.
 Her team is the Angels.

 Selected by the City of Laguna Beach to be an ambassador for the city's vibrant literary scene, the Literary Laureate's role is to promote the literary community and celebrate the written word.